Toric geometry of path signature varieties: The rough Veronese variety

 \begin{proposition} Let $d,k,m\in\N$ with $d\ge 2$ and $k\ge m$.
 Let $W_{d,m}$ be the set of Lyndon words of length at most $m$ in the alphabet with $d$ letters. \begin{enumerate} \item The dimension of $\RR_{d,k,m}$ is $\# (W_{d,m})-1$. \item Let $l=\lcm(1,2,\dots,m)$ and let $\Delta$ be the convex hull of the integral points

 where the number of occurrences of $\frac{l}{i}$ is the number of Lyndon words of length $i$.
 Then

 and

-Moreover, equality holds in (\ref{equat:degree of rough Veronese}) if and only if $l|k$. \end{enumerate} \end{proposition} \begin{proof} Let $a_i$ be the number of Lyndon words of length $i$.
+Moreover, equality holds in (\ref{equat:degree of rough Veronese}) if and only if $l|k$. \end{enumerate} \end{proposition} The dimension of $\RR_{d,k,m}$ was already computed in \cite[Remark 6.5]{AFS18} by proving that the fibers of the map $f_{d,k,m}$ have dimension 0.
+However, in our opinion it is interesting to have a different proof based on toric techniques. \begin{proof} Let $a_i$ be the number of Lyndon words of length $i$.
 We know that $\RR_{d,k,m}$ is the toric variety associated to the polytope

-\begin{enumerate} \item The dimension of $\RR_{d,k,m}$ was already computed in \cite[Remark 6.5]{AFS18} by proving that the fibers of the map $f_{d,k,m}$ have dimension 0.
-However, here we show a different proof based on toric techniques.
-Note that $\dim\RR_{d,k,m}\le\dim\Lie^m(\R^d)-1=\# (W_{d,m})-1$, as this is the dimension of the parameterizing weighted projective space.
+\begin{enumerate} \item Note that $\dim\RR_{d,k,m}\le\dim\Lie^m(\R^d)-1=\# (W_{d,m})-1$, as this is the dimension of the parameterizing weighted projective space.
 Thus, in order to prove the statement we only have to show that $P$ has maximal possible dimension.
 In fact, we prove that the lattice points of $P$ generate the lattice

 If $i\in\{1,\ldots,m\}$, $j\in\{1,\ldots,a_i\}$ and $(i,j)\neq (1,1)$, then there exists a lattice point $p\in P$ with $x_{i,j}=1$ and $x_{i',j'}=0$, unless $(i',j')=(i,j)$ or $(i',j')=(1,1)$.
 Take any $z\in L$.
 By adding and subtracting $p$ of the above type, we can reduce to the situation when $z$ has only the first coordinate nonzero.
 In such a case, the claim is obvious. \item We note that $P$ is the convex hull of lattice points in $\frac{k}{l}\Delta$.
 Thus,